tanmaygoyal258/Expense-Tracker--Lambda/README.md

 ```
 $ chmod a+x run.py
 ```
-Then the script can be simplye executed as:
+Then the script can be simply be executed as:
 ```
 ./run.py
 ```